top of page

 MTW blends workforce training, youth development, deliberate transition planning, and individual and systems-level advocacy to prepare young people (primarily homeless youth and young people at risk of homelessness) for future education, employment, and self-sufficiency.

-You must be able to work two operations shifts and one youth development shift Boston Site: Youth Development shifts occur Tuesday mornings or Thursday afternoons.
+Boston Site: Youth Development shifts occur Tuesday mornings or Thursday afternoons.
 Waltham Site: Youth Development shifts occur Tuesday afternoons and Thursday mornings.

 More Than Words